zebkane/Simple-Game-Engine/README.md

 ## Docs

+This is a listing of the ways the engine classes and function can be used.

+### Common properties

 Simple Game Engine uses a consistaint method for passing properties to objects.
 Lets take the ```Game``` class for example.
 To pass properties to it you will use curly brackets ```{}```.
 Inside these curly brackets will be the property name followed by the value.
 For example.

 ```